-The pastoral care of staff that have had allegations made against them

-In line with guidance from the Department for Education, St Mary's will take seriously any allegation of abuse by staff and will ensure that such allegations are dealt with quickly in a fair and consistent way that provides effective protection for the child and supports the person who is the subject of the allegation.
+The pastoral care of staff that have had allegations made against them person who is the subject of the allegation.
 Every effort will be made to maintain confidentiality and guard against unwanted publicity while an allegation is being investigated.
 Suspension of a member of staff will not be used as an automatic response when an allegation has been reported.
 Pupils found to have made a false allegation against a member of staff could be subject to exclusion.